How Often Should You Water a Cactus (A Complete Guide)

 How Long Can a Cactus Go Without Water

-A desert cactus can go up to two years without water because it stores the little moisture it needs in its thick stems.
+A desert cactus can go up to two years without water because its thick stems store the little moisture it needs.

-During this time, they will slowly lose their energy and color, but they will not die.
+They will slowly lose their energy and color during this time, but they will not die.

-However, if the cactus is in a pot, it can only survive for about six months without water because its roots need moisture to stay alive.
+However, if the cactus is in a pot, it can only survive six months without water because its roots need moisture.

 A succulent has various ways of conserving water to live long periods without it or store enough moisture even if there are dry spells.

-However, even if they can go for a long time without water, it is still important to regularly give them enough.
+However, even if they can go for a long time without water, regularly giving them enough is still important.

-Cacti and succulents should be watered once the soil has dried up entirely because overwatering or underwatering will cause damage such as root rot or wrinkling of leaves, respectively.
+Cacti and succulents should be watered once the soil has dried up because overwatering or underwatering will cause damage such as root rot or wrinkling of leaves.

 The water needs of a cactus vary by species.
 Most cacti generally need between one and two tablespoons of water per week.